Steve Rogers (Marvel Cinematic Universe): Alternate versions

+2012 Variant

 In an alternate 2012, Rogers, having successfully led the Avengers to victory over Loki, prepares to coordinate search and rescue of civilians when he encounters the time traveling 2023-Rogers in Stark Tower.
 2012-Rogers, having heard that Loki escaped custody, believes 2023-Rogers is Loki using magic to disguise himself, and attacks him.
 After a brief confrontation, 2012-Rogers manages to put 2023-Rogers in a chokehold but is tricked into releasing him when 2023-Rogers, using his knowledge of future events, mentions Barnes being alive.
 2023-Rogers uses Loki's scepter to render 2012-Rogers unconscious.

 What If...?
+(2021–2024)

 Several alternate versions of Rogers appear in the animated series What If...?, in which he is voiced by Josh Keaton.